Mike Marqusee

-Mike Marqusee (/ˈmɑːrkəsi/; 27 January 1953 – 13 January 2015) was an American writer, journalist and political activist in London.
+Mike Marqusee (/ˈmɑːrkəsi/; 27 January 1953 – 13 January 2015) was an American writer, journalist, and political activist in London.

+Life and career

 Marqusee's first published work was the essay "Turn Left at Scarsdale", written when he was a sixteen-year-old high school student in New York and included in the 1970 collection "High School Revolutionaries".
 Marqusee, who described himself as a "deracinated New York Marxist Jew", lived in Britain from 1971.
-He wrote mainly about politics, popular culture, the Indian sub-continent and cricket, and was a regular correspondent for, among others, The Guardian, Red Pepper and The Hindu.
+He wrote mainly about politics, popular culture, the Indian sub-continent and cricket, and was a regular correspondent for, among others, The Guardian, Red Pepper, and The Hindu.
 After he was diagnosed with multiple myeloma in 2007, he wrote extensively on health issues, and in defence of the National Health Service.
 His book The Price of Experience: Writings on Living with Cancer was published in 2014.